8589/LizardGen/README.md

 # maestro-gen-zebi

-add all you email:pass to ./Files and make sure they are formated like this:
+Add all yours email:pass to ./Files and make sure they are formated like this:

-first line:
+First line:
 '### id of a chat it can be in, id of a chat it can be in2, etc' email:password email:password